 Don’t burn household items such as plastics, rubber, or painted and treated wood.
 Burning plastics and rubber give off poisonous fumes which may harm you and the environment, while treated and painted timber may exude toxic chemicals into the atmosphere.

-Painted and treated wood needs disposing of in a safe, responsible manner at a recycling yard.
+Painted and treated wood needs to be disposed of in a safe, responsible manner at a recycling yard.
 Rubber and plastic materials also need to go out in the recycling where professionals may safely dispose of them.

 Use long matches to ignite paper or cardboard a the top of your pile.
 Once the cardboard catches, drop the match into the barrel.
 It may take a few attempts to get it started, but it will catch soon enough.